fegran/GoMUSEvPSFex/README.md

 [x] Base code to create the CMDs of the field.

 [x] Base information to change scripts to the user preferences.

+## Future ideas

+[] Keep the default Sextractor/PSFex files on a separate unchanged folder

+[] Comment and add the original python aperture photometry code (based on astropy.photutils) to compare results with GoMUSEvPSFex.